keldefrawy/keldefrawy.github.io/pubs.md

 # 2023

-68- Karim Eldefrawy, Nicholas Genise, Stanislaw Jarecki, "Short Covert Authenticated Key Exchange", in proceedings of the 29th Annual International Conference on the Theory and Applications of Cryptology and Information Security (Asiacrypt), 2023. [[PDF]](https://eprint.iacr.org/2023/1418)
+68- Karim Eldefrawy, Nicholas Genise, Stanislaw Jarecki, "Short Covert Authenticated Key Exchange", in proceedings of the 29th Annual International Conference on the Theory and Applications of Cryptology and Information Security (Asiacrypt), 2023.
+[PDF]   [[eprint]](https://eprint.iacr.org/2023/1418)

-67- Sam Dittmer, Karim Eldefrawy, Stephane Graham-Lengrand, Steve Lu, Vitor Pereira, Rafail Ostrovsky "Boosting the Performance of High-Assurance Cryptography: Parallel Execution and Optimizing Memory Access in Formally-Verified Line-Point Zero-Knowledge", in proceedings of the 30th ACM Conference on Computer and Communications Security (CCS), 2023. [[PDF]](https://eprint.iacr.org/2023/1322)
+67- Sam Dittmer, Karim Eldefrawy, Stephane Graham-Lengrand, Steve Lu, Vitor Pereira, Rafail Ostrovsky "Boosting the Performance of High-Assurance Cryptography: Parallel Execution and Optimizing Memory Access in Formally-Verified Line-Point Zero-Knowledge", in proceedings of the 30th ACM Conference on Computer and Communications Security (CCS), 2023.
+[PDF] [[eprint]](https://eprint.iacr.org/2023/1322)

 66- Iness Ben Guirat, Claudia Diaz, Karim Eldefrawy, Hadas Zeilberger, "Traffic Analysis by Adversaries with Partial Visibility", in proceedings of the 28th European Symposium on Research in Computer Security (ESORICS), 2023.
 [PDF]

-65- Karim Eldefrawy, Nicholas Genise, and Nathan Manohar, "On the Hardness of Scheme-Switching Between SIMD FHE Schemes", in proceedings of the 14th International Conference on Post-Quantum Cryptography (PQCrypto), 2023.  [[PDF]](https://eprint.iacr.org/2023/988)
+65- Karim Eldefrawy, Nicholas Genise, and Nathan Manohar, "On the Hardness of Scheme-Switching Between SIMD FHE Schemes", in proceedings of the 14th International Conference on Post-Quantum Cryptography (PQCrypto), 2023.
+[PDF] [[eprint]](https://eprint.iacr.org/2023/988)